Fish soup is a soup dish served with fish.... (thank you for the warm applause, you're welcome).

 The XO fish soup bee hoon, comes with thick cubes of fish, fish slices, or fish head meat, in a thick milky soup, with thick bee hoon, and quite a bit of greens at the bottom.
 You can often smell the alcohol when it is brought to you.
 The fish and vegetables are generally fresh but pretty tasteless, however, the broth is strong and thick, it is delicious, with the XO giving the taste a tremendous boost!

-We would always go with the fish cube instead of fish slices.
-We prefer thick steak like texture for the fish as it comes in big chucks that you can barely fit the whole piece in your mouth.
-It's termed the "fish chicken", probably due to the fact that they're more like chicken pieces compared to the usual sliced version, you can't really slice chicken, can you...?
+We would always go with the fish cube (termed "fish chicken" as it is more like chicken pieces) instead of fish slices.
+We prefer the thick steak like texture for the fish as it comes in big chucks that you can barely fit the whole piece in your mouth.

 Funnily, I often come here with 2 buddies, both are allergic to alcohol, so they’d take it sans XO, which is just as wonderful.